Cold Email for Real Estate Agents: Templates That Convert

 • Pricing strategy for your specific street (sold comps) • Legal pitfalls with contracts in [State] (disclosure requirements are tricky) • Negotiation tactics buyers use on FSBOs

 If you’d like, I can share this info with zero obligation.
 Worst case, you get free insights.
-Best case, we discuss a hybrid model where you keep more equity than traditional listing.
+Best case, we discuss a hybrid model where you keep more equity than a traditional listing.

 Worth 15 minutes?